octaharon/yantrix/README.md

 Yantrix suggests the following application model:

-- Responsibility layers are built in accordance with slightly adapted [MVC approach](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)
+- Responsibility layers are built in accordance with a slightly adapted [MVC approach](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)
-- an [Event-Driven Architecture](https://en.wikipedia.org/wiki/Event-driven_architecture) is used to communicate between layers of "Contoller" part, with a globally available dictionary of `Events`, specific for the Application
+- an [Event-Driven Architecture](https://en.wikipedia.org/wiki/Event-driven_architecture) is used to communicate between layers of "Controller" part, with a globally available dictionary of `Events`, specific for the Application
-- _"Controller"_ is comprised of `Slices`, which are sets of interconnected `FSMs` (finite state machines), which communicate with `Events` and produce `Effects` to update the _"Model"_
+- _"Controller"_ is composed of `Slices`, which are sets of interconnected `FSMs` (finite state machines), which communicate with `Events` and produce `Effects` to update the _"Model"_
 - _"View"_ part (including UI and external I/O) is updated asynchronously with a **Render Loop**
 - I/O streams are non-duplex and are separated into `Sources`, which generate `Events` for "Controller", and `Destinations`, which are updated when the _"Model"_ has changed
-- _"Model"_ component is a serializeable ([anemic](https://en.wikipedia.org/wiki/Anemic_domain_model)) data structure (`Data Model`), which provides a single global store for the whole application, though it can and should be built with composition of `Slices`.
-It can be propagated to external `Storages` in a asynchronous **Sync Loop**
+- _"Model"_ component is a serializable ([anemic](https://en.wikipedia.org/wiki/Anemic_domain_model)) data structure (`Data Model`), which provides a single global store for the whole application, though it can and should be built with composition of `Slices`.
+It can be propagated to external `Storages` in an asynchronous **Sync Loop**
 - the **Main Loop** is taking `Events` from UI and I/O and repeatedly updates the `Data Model` and `Slices` internal states based on their internal rules

-### Onthology
+### Ontology

 ```mermaid
 erDiagram